hexeguitar/LightSTICK/README.md

 - High CRI >95 dual color white leds (cold/warm).
 - Modular system with one Master module and up to 4 secondary modules.
 - Linear constant current LED drivers.
-- IR remote control (brightness, color, presets)
+- IR remote control (brightness, color, presets).
 - Optional analog control using potentiometers (not implemented yet).
-- Power saving OFF mode
+- Power saving OFF mode.
+- Current consumption: about 300mA per module in full brightness.

 ## Background/design:
 Traditional and common studio lights used in photography and filming usually use a high current PWM to control the brightness.
 For my use in filming analog instruments and effects (often high gain ones) i really needed something quiet and as noise/EMI free as possible.